domssilva/domssilva/README.md

 - :it: Based in Italy
 - 🔭 Currently working with javascript and typescript
-- 🌱 My favorite topics are security and performance
+- 🌱 Studying Go and web security
-- ⚡ I'm always open to learn new tech
 - 📫 Feel free to hmu on Linkedin

 [![LINKEDIN](https://img.shields.io/badge/Linkedin-black?style=for-the-badge&logo=linkedin)](https://www.linkedin.com/in/domssilva/)